 The largest number of parcels and potential units in this region are in Redwood Valley.
-The majority of parcels in Redwood Valley are in a water and sewer district.
+The majority of parcels in Redwood Valley are in a water and sewer-district.
 While many sites indicated in the inventory are currently zoned for low-density residential development, several sites are zoned for commercial or suburban residential and therefore have a higher realistic development potential.
 For example, the largest SR-zoned site is 1.9 acres, which could accommodate 41 units.
 The estimated total development potential for Redwood Valley sites is 255 units.
 Few parcels within Redwood Valley experience constraints due to slope or flood risk.
 A moratorium on the Redwood Valley Community Water District would limit new water connections associated with new housing development.
 Parcels that are already connected to the water system could be encouraged to develop denser housing to offset any parcels that are unable to accommodate new housing due to the water hookup moratorium.

-All parcels identified within The Forks have access to both water and sewer services, so is located between Ukiah and Calpella in the more urbanized area along Highway 101.
-All properties is determined by the services of the services is services.

-within The Forks are currently zoned for residential with a maximum allowed density of 29 units per acre.
+All parcels identified within The Forks have access to both water and sewer services, located between Ukiah and Calpella in the more urbanized area along Highway 101.
+All r Figure B-5 within The Forks are currently zoned for residential with a maximum allowed density of 29 units per acre.
 None of these parcels experience constraints related to slopes or floodplains.